Channel Tunnel: LeShuttle

+Initially 38 LeShuttle locomotives were commissioned, with one at each end of a shuttle train.

 Freight locomotives

 Forty-six Class 92 locomotives for hauling freight trains and overnight passenger trains (the Nightstar project, which was abandoned) were commissioned, running on both overhead AC and third-rail DC power.
 However, RFF does not let these run on French railways, so there are plans to certify Alstom Prima II locomotives for use in the tunnel.

 International passenger

 Thirty-one Eurostar trains, based on the French TGV, built to UK loading gauge with many modifications for safety within the tunnel, were commissioned, with ownership split between British Rail, French national railways (SNCF) and Belgian national railways (NMBS/SNCB).
 British Rail ordered seven more for services north of London.
 Around 2010, Eurostar ordered ten trains from Siemens based on its Velaro product.
-The Class 374 entered service in 2016 and have been operating through the Channel Tunnel ever since alongside the current Class 373.
+The Class 374 entered service in 2016 and has been operating through the Channel Tunnel ever since alongside the current Class 373.

-Germany (DB) has since around 2005 tried to get permission to run train services to London.
+Germany (DB) tried from about 2005 to get permission to run train services to London.
 At the end of 2009, extensive fire-proofing requirements were dropped and DB received permission to run German Intercity-Express (ICE) test trains through the tunnel.
-In June 2013 DB was granted access to the tunnel, but these plans were ultimately dropped.
+In June 2013 DB was granted access to the tunnel, but these plans were ultimately terminated.

 In October 2021, Renfe, the Spanish state railway company, expressed interest in operating a cross-Channel route between Paris and London using some of their existing trains with the intention of competing with Eurostar.
 No details have been revealed as to which trains would be used.

+Between October and November 2023, three more companies expressed interest in potentially running services between London and various European cities: